 Irish Society underwent profound and relatively rapid social changes during the 20th century.
-In this course, we will be using a sociological lens, and the sociological imagination, to examine some of these changes, and their results.
-As we will see, even planned socio-economic change can have far-reaching unplanned social consequences.
-The two underlying questions that we will attempt to answer as we move through the course topics are: How has Irish society been changed by the economic transformation that was initiated in the 1950s and What are the main forces shaping Irish society today.
+In this course, we will use a sociological lens and the sociological imagination to examine some of these changes and their results.
+As we will see, even planned socioeconomic change can have far-reaching, unplanned social consequences.
+The two underlying questions we will attempt to answer as we move through the course topics are: How has Irish society been changed by the economic transformation initiated in the 1950s, and What are the main forces shaping Irish society today?